On this page

 The SME profit exemption (MKB-winstvrijstelling) is an allowable deduction for small and medium-sized enterprises.
 The number of hours you work for your business is irrelevant in this respect.

-If you are eligible for the small businesses scheme (kleineondernemersregeling), you pay less VAT.
+If you are eligible for the small businesses scheme (kleineondernemersregeling), you are exempt from paying and charging VAT.

 If your partner works in your business for no pay, you may be eligible for the working partner’s abatement (meewerkaftrek).